drunot/gififyThisAnimeDoesNotExist/README.md

 `-t`, `--type`:  The output type. (gif, avi or mp4).
 Default is gif.
 If this is set the defualt output string is changed acordingly.

-`--reverse`, `--loop`, `-r`: Adds the reverse version of the pictures to the en of the video/gif to make a perfect loop.
+`--reverse`, `--loop`, `-l`: Adds the reverse version of the pictures to the en of the video/gif to make a perfect loop.

 `--fps`, `-f`: Sets the fps to export with.
 No interpolation is used.
 This in turn also sets the length of the whole video or gif.
 Default is 8.

+`--random`, `-r`: Overwrites seed with a random seed.
+When this is set, seed is not needed.